What is INSPIRE?

 c) Service planners and workers think in terms of teams.
 By contrast, for service users the relationship with workers is the mechanism by which care is delivered, strengths amplified, values respected etc. Therefore the individual worker is the better ‘unit’ of assessment for a service user-rated assessment.

-We therefore decided to measure recovery support from an individual worker.
+We therefore decided to measure recovery support from an individual worker in Full INSPIRE and Brief INSPIRE.
 Where a service uses a team-based approach with several staff working with the service user, we suggest the INSPIRE rating is made about the worker they see most often or have the closest working relationship with.

 Of course, rating an individual worker can be anxiety-provoking for the worker – and the service user!
 Most services using INSPIRE try to avoid having the worker directly involved in giving or receiving the measure, to reduce social desirability bias.
 It can be helpful to both workers and service users to describe the INSPIRE rating not as a judgement about the worker’s performance, but rather as a means of finding out clinically useful information about what matters to the service user, so workers can use their skills in areas of life which matter most to the person.